AD Blocker Detected

 Can emotional intelligence be learned?

-Research seems to indicate that EI can be trained and learned.
-With training in recognizing emotions, improving emotional vocabulary, and with applying those emotions to the task at hand, people can indeed improve their emotional intelligence.
+Research suggests that emotional intelligence (EI) can be trained and learned.
+By improving one’s ability to recognize emotions, enhancing emotional vocabulary, and applying those emotions to the task at hand, individuals can indeed enhance their emotional intelligence.

-However, it’s important to note that there aren’t a huge number of peer-reviewed studies on the effects that training can have on a person’s EI.
-While this doesn’t necessarily disprove that training can affect EI, it does call into question exactly how drastically a person can change their emotional intelligence through simple coursework and study.
+However, it’s important to note that there aren’t a plethora of peer-reviewed studies on the effects of training on EI.
+While this doesn’t necessarily disprove the notion that training can impact EI, it does raise questions about the extent to which individuals can change their emotional intelligence through coursework alone.

 The Basic Idea Behind Learning Emotional Intelligence